Module 2: Setting up VPC

 Amazon VPC was released in the fall of 2009, as Amazon was aware that VPC would be a useful addition to its platform, offering better security and isolation for customers.
 The Amazon VPC allows users to launch resources within the AWS cloud into a virtual network that is defined by the users.
 It is similar to a traditional network that would be run in an individual data center, but also has the benefits of using the scalable AWS infrastructure.

-What is Involved in the VPC Fundamentals Course?
+What is Involved in the VPC Training Course?

 Once completed with the course, students should feel comfortable discussing what VPC is and how to set up a VPC and subnets.